Valentynaa/SampleApplications/README.md

 The following values are constants in Magento and will only need to be changed if your Magento system is highly customized.

 * `Magento_ManufacturerCode` - Attribute code for Magento manufacturer property
-* `Magento_GreaterThanCondition` - Magento constant for comparing dates
+* `Magento_GreaterThanCondition` - Magento constant used for filtering
+* `Magento_EqualsCondition` - Magento constant used for filtering
 * `Magento_SearchDateString` - Magento constant for date format when searching
 * `Magento_ConfigurableTypeId` - Magento constant for configurable type
 * `Magento_CategoryCode` - Magento attribute code for category